 All Other Rooms: laminate flooring provides better looks and greater comfort.

 Kitchen and Powder Rooms: Kitchens and guest bathrooms (i.e., powder rooms that have no bathing facilities), you do not expect water to pool on the floor.
-However, some key areas, such as around the sink and dishwasher, can experience enough water to cause laminate to swell up over time.
+However, some key areas, such as around the sink and dishwasher, can experience enough water to cause the laminate to swell up over time.

-Vinyl flooring ranges from extremely cheap (about $0.50 for thin vinyl squares in basic patterns and styles) to moderate (about $3.00 for vinyl plank in so-called premium luxury styles).
+Vinyl flooring ranges from extremely cheap (about $0.50 for thin vinyl squares in basic patterns and styles) to moderate (about $3.00 for a vinyl plank in so-called premium luxury styles).